Zé Roberto: Return to Brazil

-After a season with Qatari outfit Al-Gharafa, Zé Roberto returned to Brazil in May to join Grêmio, helping them finish third in the Campeonato Brasileiro Série A. On 10 December 2012, he expressed his desire to retire at Grêmio after extending his contract by a further year.
+After a season with Qatari outfit Al-Gharafa, Zé Roberto returned to Brazil in May to join Grêmio FBPA in Puerto Alegre, helping them finish third in the Campeonato Brasileiro Série A. On 10 December 2012, he expressed his desire to retire at Grêmio after extending his contract by a further year.

 On 9 December 2014, Zé Roberto left Grêmio as the club decided not to renew his contract.

 Palmeiras

 On 22 December 2014, Zé Roberto joined Palmeiras on a one-year contract, valid until 31 December 2015.
-He was immediately appointed team captain, helping them win the 2015 Copa do Brasil with four goals scored in the competition.
+He was immediately appointed team captain, helping them win the 2015 Copa do Brasil with four goals scored in the competition and a successful penalty in the final.
 In the Campeonato Brasileiro Série A, Palmeiras finished in the 9th position.
-He signed a one-year extension to his contract on 19 October 2015, that will keep him in the squad until 31 December 2016.
-On 28 November 2016, he won his first national championship in Brazil, declaring after the final match against Chapecoense that he would not retire at the end of the season.
+He signed a one-year extension to his contract on 19 October 2015, valid until 31 December 2016.
+On 28 November 2016, he won his first national championship in Brazil.
+He declared after the final match against Chapecoense that he would not retire at the end of the season.
 Eventually, on 9 December, he signed a new contract with Palmeiras, keeping him at the club until the end of 2017.

-On 24 November, he announced Palmeiras match against Botafogo two days later would be the last of his career and that he would retire.
+On 24 May 2017, Zé Roberto started in the last match of the 2017 Copa Libertadores group stage because Palmeira's place in the knock-out rounds was already secured; he scored in the 90th minute to seal a 3–1 win over Atlético Tucumán, becoming, at the age of 42 years and 10 months, the oldest-ever goalscorer in the history of the Copa Libertadores, breaking the previous record set by Óscar Aguirregaray in 2001, at the age of 41 years and 7 months.
+This goal also saw him become the second-oldest goalscorer in international club tournaments in South America, only behind Richard Pellejero who scored a brace in the 2019 Copa Sudamericana, aged 43 years and 31 days.
+Later that year, on 24 November, he announced that the Palmeiras match against Botafogo two days later would be the last of his career and that he would retire.